hwkerr/BufferedGraphics/README.md

 # BufferedGraphics
-A simple game/graphics engine for Java using BufferedGraphics that I built on March 10, 2018 at my first hackathon (CUhackit)
+A game/graphics engine for Java using BufferedGraphics that I built on March 10, 2018 at my first hackathon (CUhackit)